tetthys/Bc/README.md

 > Failed asserting that 0.30000000000000004 is identical to 0.3.

-That's why I developed this.
+That's why I made this.

 # Usage Examples